pulumi/pulumi-hugo/themes/default/content/what-is/database-comparison-cosmos-db-vs-dynamodb.md

 Both Cosmos DB and DynamoDB are NoSQL, or non-relational, databases.
 This means their data is stored in some format other than two-dimensional tables.
 Some commonly-used formats are documents, key-value pairs, graphs, and columns, each with different strengths and tradeoffs.

 Cosmos DB and DynamoDB are both highly-available, scalable, globally distributed and fully-managed serverless NoSQL databases.
 Both function as document based or key-value based databases.
-Additionally, Cosmos DB supports wide column and graph stores.

 ## Cosmos DB vs DynamoDB: What Are The Differences?